 This is George today.
 If only he could talk.
 He would have seen some sights in his 70 or so years in the gardens.

-The John Thomson Memorial Fountain was erected in 1918 in memory of the pastoralist and M.L.A.
+The John Thomson Memorial Fountain was erected in 1919 in memory of the pastoralist and MLA.
 John Thomson.
 Thomson was a member of the Racing Club, Presbyterian Church and the Fire Brigade and more.

 The fountain today, with the band rotunda, formally at Melville Oval, in the background.
-Relocated in 1988, the gardens is a perfect spot for it.
+Relocated in 1988, the gardens are a perfect spot for it.

 This post was so much easier thanks to several booklets I have, written by Margaret Gardner and Val Heffernan of the Hamilton History Centre.
 Under the general title of “Exploring Hamilton” they offer several walking and driving tours of Hamilton packed full of history and include the Church Hill walk, CBD – Gray Street walk and the Grange Burn walk.
 There are histories of prominent landmarks, shops and homes.
 There are eight walking tours and three driving tours in total and are available from the Hamilton History Centre for $5.00 each.
 I have six so far and they are a wonderful resource.